MGDIS/core-ui/packages/mg-components/getting-started.md

 import '@mgdis/mg-components/dist/components/mg-message';
 ```

-You need now to import the components style by adding the mg-components variables or directly the stylesheet who came with in the `App.vue` file :
+You need now to import the components style by adding the mg-components variables or directly the stylesheet who came with in the `App.vue` file:

 ```html
 <style>